devpanel/starshot/README.md

 # Starshot

-Starshot is an initiative to release Drupal CMS, a distribution of Drupal for non-technical users.
+Starshot is an initiative to release Drupal CMS, a fast-moving open source product that will enable site builders without Drupal experience to easily create a new Drupal site and extend it with pre-packaged recipes, all using their browser.
 Launch Drupal CMS on Drupal Forge.
-With a Drupal Forge cloud development environment, you can contribute to Drupal CMS.

 <div align="center">
    <a href="https://www.drupalforge.org/template/drupal-cms">